 From Praça dos Restauradores, the funicular climbs up Calçada da Glória towards the Bairro Alto neighbourhood.
-It’s a fun ride, and in a couple of minutes you’re looking at Lisbon’s rooftops from the Miradouro de São Pedro de Alcântara at the top of the hill.
+It’s a fun ride, and in a couple of minutes you’ll be looking at Lisbon’s rooftops from the Miradouro de São Pedro de Alcântara at the top of the hill.

-The Ascensor da Glória is one the city’s busiest funiculars, serving local residents, tourists and hipsters, mostly on weekends, on their way to Bairro Alto bars.
+This is probably the busiest funicular in Lisbon, serving local residents, tourists and hipsters, mostly on weekends, on their way to the Bairro Alto bars.

 Initially moved by the water counterbalancing system, the funicular soon became steam powered, and rides at night were lighted by stearin candles.
 Later, in 1915, it was converted to electrical power.